LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Game-specific strategies:

-Achieving -0 (perfect) on Logic Games is realistic with 100-150 hours of focused practice.
 Many students who go -10 on their diagnostic eventually score -0 to -2 consistently.
 This single improvement can raise your score by 5-8 points.

-Dominating Reading Comprehension (RC)
+Dominating reading comprehension (RC)

 The Challenge: Hardest section to improve quickly, but strategic gains are possible